HEENEY MARINA OPEN FOR THE SEASON -

-Due to this concern, to prevent the spread of the zebra mussel, inspections will be required before launching in the reservoir.
+Due to this concern, to prevent the spread of the zebra mussel, inspections will be required before launching and exiting the reservoir.

 The Heeney Marina will open late May and the owner is certified to inspect your boat.

 We appreciate your patience and cooperation to help to preserve the boating and fishing on Colorado's waters and especially help us to protect this lake from the invasive mussels.